-We have audited the accompanying statements of North Carolina Coastal Federation, Inc. (a nonprofit organization), which comprise the statement of financial position as of December 31, 2012, and the related statements of activities and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying statements of North Carolina Coastal Federation, Inc. (a nonprofit organization), which comprise the statement of financial position as of December 31, 2014, and the related statements of activities, and cash flows for the year then ended, and the related notes to the financial statements, which collectively comprise the Federation's basic financial statements as listed in the table of contents.